 In 1943, a crew of American men crash in the Pacific Ocean.
 Remarkably, two of the men, survived forty-seven days lost at sea.
 This is the incredible, true-life account of Louis Zamperini — an Olympic athlete, World War II veteran and Japanese POW survivor.

 This is a book that I am constantly recommending to others.
 (It may even be one of my current, top ten favourites.)
-This book is an extremely well researched and highly detailed chronicle that is not only historical in nature, but also thoroughly engaging.
+This book is extremely well researched and highly detailed.
+Not only is it historical in nature, but it is also thoroughly engaging.
 Louis Zamperini lived an astonishing life.
 Heartbreaking and uplifting, this book is a must-read!

 Notes for the challenge: While the book covers events before and after being stranded at sea (all entirely fascinating and remarkable in their own right!) a sizeable chunk of the story focuses on his time spent stranded on the raft, making it a great “transportation-themed” read.

-What book are you using for your “set on transportation category?
+What book are you using for our “set on a form of transportation category?

 Share in the comments!